RedmondLabUCD/Behaviour-aware-clustering-for-offline-policy-learning/README.md

 Official implementation of paper: [URL]

 ## Download datasets
 Our datasets can be downloaded from [THIS LINK](https://drive.google.com/drive/folders/14EYcggpa4KCgRevSe0dh3H3-8leQGIok).
 This link provides multi-behavior datasets with labels, which serve as the ground truth for evaluating clustering results.
-Additionally, it includes the policy trained using [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/) for generating the multi-behavior datasets.
-It should be emphasized that all datasets include observations, actions, rewards, terminals, and labels, making them suitable for training policies as well.
+Additionally, it includes the policies trained using [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/) for generating the multi-behavior datasets.

+It should be noted that all datasets include observations, actions, rewards, terminals, and labels, making them suitable for training policies as well.

+The locomotion datasets and robotic hand manipulation datasets are created by us, while the trifinger datasets are created based on an [open-source project](https://webdav.tuebingen.mpg.de/trifinger-rl/docs/datasets/index.html).

 ## Using our code
 ### Installation